dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 {...}
 ```

-The proof of `PlusCongruence` is relatively short, as we can take advantage of the syntactic sugaring of the `greatest lemma` construct.
-For `CompCongruence` we have to put in a bit more manual work.
+Dafny is able to prove `PlusCongruence` on its own, as it can take advantage of the syntactic sugaring of the `greatest lemma` construct.
+For `CompCongruence` we have to put in a bit of manual work ourselves.

 ### Coalgebra Homomorphisms Are Unique